bodleian/buildout.loris/README.md

 If intending the docker CI server to download and compile kakadu, edit Dockerfile curl commands to contain databank username and password when downloading kakadu library.
 However, currently this will not work.

-For a full working instance of Loris on your server, following the buildout instructions below (which includes download and compiling of Kakadu).
+For a full working instance of Loris on your server, follow the buildout instructions below (which includes download and compiling of Kakadu).

 Create user "bodl-loris-svc"
 ----------------------------